Everything you need to know about going Organic

-Posted By Rebecca Sturgess June 2, 2020
+Posted By Bec van den Elzen - Nutritionist June 2, 2020

 You may be wondering what the difference is between ‘organic’ and conventionally grown produce.
 Not only this, but the difference between ‘organic’ and ‘certified organic’.

-Making the switch to certified organic foods can have a number of benefits on your health, as well as the environment.
+Making the switch to certified organic foods can have a number of benefits on your health, as well as the environment!

 What to look for when choosing organic:

-• The Australian Certified Organic (ACO) logo on packaging.
+- The Australian Certified Organic (ACO) logo on packaging.
 Products with this logo are regulated by ACO and have approved organic farming practices.

-• Try Bite Me Fine Foods range of certified organic Veggie Patties and Falafels.
+- Bite Me Fine Foods range of certified organic Veggie Patties and Falafels.
 This is a great option for those who lead busy lifestyles, and is an easy way to ensure your meals are organic instead of eating ‘less healthy’ options when eating on the go.

-• Freeze your herbs so they last longer, as herbs can be costly.
+- Freeze your herbs so they last longer, as herbs can be costly.

-By making the choice to eat organic foods, you can avoid and reduce the amount of consumed contaminants including pesticides, herbicides, antibiotics and growth hormones.
-Bite Me Fine Foods range of vegan falafels and bites are all certified by the ACO regulations, and made from locally sourced Aussie produce.
-Search your nearest stockist to find Bite Me products near you.
+If you’re looking for a quick, organic meal for those busy weeknights, try Bite Me Fine Foods range of vegan falafels and bites.
+They are all certified by the ACO regulations, and made from locally sourced Aussie produce.
+Visit the stockist page to find Bite Me products near you!

 Article by Bec van den Elzen– Nutritionist BHSc (nut med)